 - ran tor with the own-build vidalia: Was slow, all pi 2 cores where running with high load and took several minutes to calculate the paths.
 After that the performance (surfing) was poor up to aceptable.
 In oposite to non-tor surfing the CPU/cores did work to serve surfing via tor ...

-#31 Updated by N9iu7pk almost 3 years ago
+#31 Updated by N9iu7pk about 3 years ago

 Excellent!
 Please keep us updated :)